 - When discussing how often to meet be sure to take into consideration that too short a gap doesn’t give people with busy schedules time to complete assignments etc. Too great a gap between meetings can also be problematic as people tend to be forgetful or continually put off getting assignments completed because they feel like they have an endless amount of time to complete them.
 We felt once a month was a good starting point for a group meeting.

 - There are many different things you can discuss at your meetings.
-The possiblities are endless.
-You may want to consider giving everyone a chance to submit ideas for discusssion just to gague the interests of the members of your particular group.
-If you wanted to be really gungho you could also put together a survery over at surveymonkey or another similar site to gather information from your group.
+The possibilities are endless.
+You may want to consider giving everyone a chance to submit ideas for discussion just to gauge the interests of the members of your particular group.
+If you wanted to be really gung-ho you could also put together a survey over at SurveyMonkey or another similar site to gather information from your group.

 5. Group Shoots:

 - At the end of the group meeting, the group decided to also hold a monthly group shoot.
 I think this was a great idea.
 It’s a wonderful way to learn because if you do get confused or have a question while you’re shooting, you don’t have to waste all kinds of time experimenting to figure it out or wait until you get home to look it up.
 You’ve got resources right there with you so you can truly learn as you go with more efficiency!

 - I highly recommend that you make the group shoot a part of your group’s agenda.

 When I was first getting started in photography I felt completely like a fish out of water, and the really scary thing was that there wasn’t a soul in sight to help pop me into the bowl and get me swimming again!
 I was desperate to learn but didn’t have a clue to where to begin.

 As I got further along on my journey I again wished I’d had a network to help me along the way.
 I could have avoided so many pitfalls and detours and saved SO MUCH time and even more money if I’d had someone to help me along.